boazsegev/iodine/SPEC-Websocket-Draft.md

          If the application's response status indicates an error or a redirection (status code >= 300), the server shall ignore the Callback Object.

-    3. Once the upgrade had completed and the server extended the Callback Object, it will call the `on_open` callback.
+    3. Once the upgrade had completed, the server will call the `on_open` callback.

         No other callbacks shall be called until the `on_open` callback had returned.